epfl-ada/ada-2024-project-tadaa/README.md

   <img src="data/tadaa_meme.jpg">
 </div>

-NB: You need to download the results.ipynb notebook in order to display the plots as they are made with plotly.
+NB: You need to clone the project and access the results.ipynb notebook in order to display the plots as they are made with plotly.

 ## Abstract